Explicit 27: Eye of the Tiger - Survivor

 17:19

-What is this combination's music?
+What is this combination of music?

 17:22